 - Not currently attend a Jewish day school

-Sibling Discount: If you have 2 children from the same household attending Sci Tech, you are eligible for $100 off the 2nd child’s balance.
+Sibling Discount: If you have 2 children from the same household attending 6 Points West, you are eligible for $100 off the 2nd child’s balance.

-This discount also applies to families with siblings at any combination of our three 6 Points specialty camps: if the children in your household are attending Sci Tech, Sports, and Creative Arts, you are eligible for a Sibling Discount on the balance of the 2nd child to enroll in camp.
+This discount also applies to families with siblings at our sister general camp: if the children in your household are also attending URJ Camp Newman, you are eligible for a Sibling Discount on the balance of the 2nd child to enroll in camp.

-Community Based Jewish Organizations (Local Jewish Federations): Inquire and apply directly to granting agency.
+Community Based Jewish Organizations (Local Jewish Federations): Inquire and apply directly to granting agency, then let us know!

 - We expect families to approach any and all funding sources available before applying to the camp.
 Many synagogues and local Jewish Federations have programs specifically to assist families send children to camp.
 This helps us reserve our limited funds for families that do not have these options at their disposal and for families that are most in need.

 - The sooner you begin looking for financial assistance, the better your chances of finding it.
 By the spring, most scholarship funds have been used up for the year.
-If you are looking for scholarship after the February 28th application due date, we will still accept scholarship applications after this date and our scholarship committee will consider applications monthly through the start of camp.
+If you are looking for scholarship after the final round April 22nd application due date, we will still accept scholarship applications after this date and our scholarship committee will consider applications on a rolling basis through the start of camp.
 However, after the initial scholarship due date and allocations, funds are allocated based on funds available.

 - Funds are limited, and we unfortunately cannot guarantee that applicants will receive aid.

-To apply for financial aid, please follow these steps:
+To apply for a 6 Points West need-based scholarship, please follow these steps: